kavyapan/RAG_Chatbot_LLM/README.md

 #### Requirements
-Before running the app, ensure you have the necessary modules and dependencies installed.
-You can install them using the following command:
-'pip install -r requirements.txt'
+1.Before running the app, ensure you have the necessary modules and dependencies installed.
+You can install them using the following command:'pip install -r requirements.txt'
-Also in the .env file paste your Google API Key.
+2.In the .env file paste your Google API Key.